elixir-europe/rdmkit/pages/your_tasks/data_protection.md

      * An outcome of the DPIA will be a listing of risks and corresponding mitigations.
 Mitigations identify the data protection measures you'll adopt, both technical organisational.

 Apply technical and organisational measures for data protection.
 These include:
-  * Institutional policies and codes of conduct,
+  * institutional policies and codes of conduct;
-  * Staff training,
+  * staff training;
-  * User authentication, authorisation, data level access control,
+  * user authentication, authorisation, data level access control;
-  * Data privacy measures such as pseudonymisation, anonymisation and encryption,
+  * data privacy measures such as pseudonymisation, anonymisation and encryption,
-  * Arrangements that will enable data subjects to exercise their rights.
+  * arrangements that will enable data subjects to exercise their rights.

 Record your data processing.
 To meet  GDPR's accountability requirement you should maintain records on the following:
-  * Project stakeholders and their GDPR roles (controller, processor),
+  * project stakeholders and their GDPR roles (controller, processor);
-  * Purpose of your data processing,
+  * purpose of your data processing;
-  * Description of data subjects and the data,
+  * description of data subjects and the data;
-  * Description of data recipients, particularly those outside the EU,
+  * description of data recipients, particularly those outside the EU;
-  * Logs of data transfers to recipients and the safeguards put in place for transfers, such as data sharing agreements,
+  * logs of data transfers to recipients and the safeguards put in place for transfers, such as data sharing agreements;
-  * Time limits for keeping different categories of personal data,
+  * time limits for keeping different categories of personal data;
-  * Description of organizational and technical data protection measures.
+  * description of organizational and technical data protection measures.

 ### Solution